brunobord/elevator-rpg/elevator-rpg-en.md

 > You are stuck in a broken elevator, with some strangers.
 What do you do?

 This game is about being stuck in an elevator, with strangers.
+Since this game takes place in an enclosed environment, one can say that "the setting is the game."

-You'll have to answer some questions?
+Don't you think it's the perfect time and place to answer a few questions?

 * Why did you get into this elevator?
 * Will you try to escape it?